psnewer/nautilus_trader/docs/concepts/backtesting.md

 For the most realistic backtesting results, consider using higher granularity data sources such as L2 or L3 order book data when available.
 :::

+### Fill modeling philosophy

+NautilusTrader uses a practical fill modeling approach that treats historical order book and trade data as **immutable**.
+Optionally, **consumed liquidity tracking** can be enabled to prevent unrealistic duplicate fills.

+This addresses a gap in academic literature: most research focuses on live market dynamics (queue position modeling, birth-death processes for order flow) where the book actually evolves.
+Historical backtesting with frozen snapshots is a distinct engineering problem—how do we simulate realistic fills against data that doesn't change in response to our orders?

+**Core principles:**

+1. **Immutable historical data**: The order book and trade data are never modified.
+What happened in the market is preserved exactly as recorded.

+2. **Per-level consumption tracking** (when `liquidity_consumption=True`): The engine tracks how much liquidity has been "consumed" at each price level.
+When fresh data arrives (the book's quantity at a level changes), the consumption counter resets—new liquidity is available.
+When disabled (the default), each iteration fills against the full book liquidity independently.

+3. **Trade tick liquidity**: Trade ticks provide evidence of liquidity at the trade price.
+When consumption tracking is enabled, this liquidity is tracked separately and subject to the same consumption rules.

+**How consumption tracking works (when enabled):**

+For each price level, the engine tracks `(original_size, consumed)`.
+When filling:

+- `available = original_size - consumed`
+- If `original_size` no longer matches the book (fresh data arrived), reset the entry
+- After a fill, increment `consumed` by the fill quantity

+This prevents the same displayed liquidity from generating fills multiple times while still allowing fills when genuine new data arrives.
+The approach is deterministic and reproducible—the same backtest with the same data always produces the same results.

 ### Fill model

 The `FillModel` helps simulate order queue position and execution in a simple probabilistic way during backtesting.